SDU-eScience/SDUCloudDoc/docs/source/index.rst

 Certificates
 ------------
-Certificates have been installed on all servers.
+Certificates from Digicert have been installed on all servers.

 Dataprotection